gbmhunter/blog/content/electronics/components/sensors/inertial-measurement-units-imus/index.md

 ## Others

-Analog devices makes high-end military grade IMU's.
+Analog devices makes high-end military grade IMUs.

 ST makes the iNEMO family of IMU modules.

-DigiKey lists IMU's under the section [Sensors, Transducers -> Multifunction](http://www.digikey.com/product-search/en/sensors-transducers/multifunction/).
+DigiKey lists IMUs under the section [Sensors, Transducers -> Multifunction](http://www.digikey.com/product-search/en/sensors-transducers/multifunction/).
 The [STMicroelectronics LSM330TR](http://www.digikey.com/product-detail/en/LSM330TR/497-14381-1-ND/) is the cheapest accelerometer/gyro I could find on DigiKey as of Dec 2014 with a price of US$3.40 (100).

 ST and InvenSense are the dominant manufacturers of the chips used on the [Sparkfun IMU modules](https://www.sparkfun.com/categories/160).